 Quality Score & Optimization

 Platforms like Google AdWords reward advertisers with a lower cost for position based on their quality scores.
 While many factors affect your quality score, having a 10/10 quality score means that you will pay less for a higher position.
 Paying close attention to ad experience, keyword relevance, and landing page experience will allow you to increase your quality scores and the overall cost per acquisition for new leads.
 Social platforms trigger user experience data sets as well and if properly optimized can lead to a better return on these platforms as well.

 Landing Page Experience

 When starting any paid search traffic to your website, don’t just run all the traffic to your home page.
 The better targeted the messaging is for the users you brought to your site, the better they will convert.
-By offering value points within your ad copy and some media about the subject you will make the buyer experience for your customers one they can complete with a sense of confidence.
-Not only with this help the overall performance of your campaign but it will also eliminate any confusion as you on-board new customers.
+By offering value points within your ad copy and some media about the subject you will make the buying experience for your customers one they can complete with a sense of confidence.
+Not only with this help the overall performance of your campaign but it will also eliminate any confusion as you, onboard new customers.

 FREQUENTLY ASKED QUESTIONS